orellazri/coda-mcp/README.md

 npx coda-mcp@latest
 ```

-For example, in Cursor, you can add it like so:
+For example, in Cursor/Claude Desktop, you can add it like so:

 ```json
 {